 If you say “brainstorming” to a roomful of people, half will cheer, and the other half will wince.
-The fact is that many people are intimidated by sharing their unbaked ideas with a roomful of their coworkers.
+The fact is that many people are intimidated by sharing their unbaked ideas with their coworkers.
 After all, the fear of rejection is a strong incentive for hiding in the corner.
 Luckily for all of us, there are brave business coaches and experts ready to help make the brainstorming process more comfortable and effective for everyone.

-Hal Gregersen – Brainstorm Questions, Not Answers
+Brainstorming with Hal Gregersen – Brainstorm Questions, Not Answers

 Instead of exhausting yourself by forcing answers, sometimes it’s better to switch gears and instead ask questions about the problem.
 As Hal Gregersen pointed out in an article for Harvard Business Review, “fresh questions often beget novel – even transformative insights.”
 He recommends that the process begins with the selection of one challenge you want to focus on.
-Ideally, you should invite two to three other people with no direct experience with the problem to help.
+Ideally, you should invite two to three other people with no direct experience with the problem.